 - NEW!
 Special Bonus Category – Thanks to Manner Movie Limited, a longtime PEOPLE’S PILOT sponsor, and Global Saga Media Entertainment, both of Hong Kong, all entries in this year’s competition automatically will be eligible for the Special International Production Award, which will be given to an entry or entries that the judges deem especially suitable for the global television market.

-All categories are open to any imaginable sub-genres, including:
+All categories are open to any imaginable genre or sub-genre, including:

 - Science Fiction